moleculerjs/site/source/0.12/docs/moleculer-cli.md

 	* lint with [ESLint](http://eslint.org/)

-* [**project-simple**](https://github.com/moleculerjs/moleculer-template-project-simple) - Generate a simple Moleculer-based project. *Use it if you want to start a new project which is based on Moleculer framework*
+* [**project**](https://github.com/moleculerjs/moleculer-template-project) - Generate a common Moleculer-based project. *Use it if you want to start a new project which is based on Moleculer framework*
 	* sample service (`greeter`)
 	* official [API Gateway](https://github.com/moleculerjs/moleculer-web) (optional)
+	* Docker & Docker Compose files
 	* tests & coverage with [Jest](http://facebook.github.io/jest/)
 	* lint with [ESLint](http://eslint.org/)

 * [**nano**](https://github.com/moleculerjs/moleculer-template-nano) - Minimal project template for one microservice. *Use it if you want to create a microservice which connect to others via transporter*
 	* sample service (`greeter`)
+	* Docker & Docker Compose files
 	* tests & coverage with [Jest](http://facebook.github.io/jest/)
 	* lint with [ESLint](http://eslint.org/)
 	* Minimal Docker file